- A quick guide for investors who want to add AMD stock to their portfolio.

 Step 2: Transfer funds to your trading account

 You will need to fund your account before you can start buying stocks.
 You should be aware that funds can take time to clear.
 This means that it’s unlikely you will be able to trade immediately.

 Step 3: Set a budget for investing

-Because stocks can be volatile, you should only allocate the money you are willing to lose.
+Because stocks can be volatile, you should only allocate money you are willing to lose.

-You might consider investing in fractional stocks.
+You might consider investing in fractional shares, which are a part of a stock.
 This gives you more freedom and you won't need to spend more than your budget allows.